johanforssell/sketch-android-assets/README.md

 # sketch-android-assets

-Generate Android assets in Sketch.
+Generate Android, Windows Phone and iOS assets in Sketch.

+Highlight the artboards you want to export and press the chosen key combo to export.

 ## Installation